ncatlab/nlab-content/pages/8/2/4/0/428/content.md

 This is called a [[resolution]] of $A$ because it is equipped with a [[simplicial homotopy equivalence]] to the underlying $C$-object $U A \in C$, in a sense clarified by the "acyclic structure" of Defn. \ref{acyclic}.
 Moreover the bar resolution of $A$ has a universal property: it is initial among resolutions of $A$, as explained in Theorem \ref{universal}.

 Here we distinguish between the bar construction and the bar resolution, although the terms are often used interchangeably.
 It is worth noting that the bar _construction_ $Bar_T(A)$ is not, in general, simplicially homotopy equivalent to $A$ in the category of simplicial objects in $C^T$.
 Only after applying the forgetful functor $U \colon C^T \to C$ do we obtain a key feature of the bar _resolution_: the simplicial homotopy equivalence $U Bar_T(A) \simeq U A$.

+(Above we are identifying objects in a category, either $A \in C^T$ or $U A \in C$, with simplicial objects in that category that are "discrete".)

 ## Definition